OLD TESTAMENT > LAW > NUMBERS

 THE CLOUD BY DAY + FIRE BY NIGHT

 God gives Moses instructions for honoring the annual Passover celebration.
-For anyone who is unclean or ill during the Passover, they are allowed to celebrate one month later.
+If someone is unclean or unable to participate at the proper time, they are allowed to celebrate one month later.

 NUMBERS 10